AdobeDocs/experience-platform.en/help/destinations/catalog/email-marketing/oracle-responsys.md

 ![Responsys basic information](../../assets/catalog/email-marketing/oracle-responsys/basic-information.png)

 Click **[!UICONTROL Create destination]** after filling in the fields above.
-Your destination is now connected and you can [activate segments](../../ui/activate-destinations.md) to the destination.
+Your destination is now connected and you can [activate segments](../../ui/activate-batch-profile-destinations.md) to the destination.

 ## Activate segments {#activate-segments}

-See [Activate profiles and segments to a destination](../../ui/activate-destinations.md) for information about the segment activation workflow.
+See [Activate audience data to batch profile-based destinations](../../ui/activate-batch-profile-destinations.md) for information about the segment activation workflow.

 ## Destination attributes {#destination-attributes}

-When [activating segments](../../ui/activate-destinations.md) to the [!DNL Oracle Responsys] destination, Adobe recommends that you select a unique identifier from your [union schema](../../../profile/home.md#profile-fragments-and-union-schemas).
+When [activating segments](../../ui/activate-batch-profile-destinations.md) to the [!DNL Oracle Responsys] destination, Adobe recommends that you select a unique identifier from your [union schema](../../../profile/home.md#profile-fragments-and-union-schemas).
 Select the unique identifier and any other XDM fields that you want to export to the destination.
 For more information, refer to [Select which schema fields to use as destination attributes in your exported files](./overview.md#destination-attributes).

 ## Exported data {#exported-data}

 For [!DNL Oracle Responsys] destinations, Platform creates a tab-delimited `.csv` file in the storage location that you provided.
-For more information about the files, see [Email Marketing destinations and Cloud storage destinations](../../ui/activate-destinations.md#esp-and-cloud-storage) in the segment activation tutorial.
+For more information about the files, see [Activate audience data to batch profile-based destinations](../../ui/activate-batch-profile-destinations.md) in the segment activation tutorial.

 ## Set up data import into [!DNL Oracle Responsys] {#import-data-into-responsys}